-Thus, the information requested for OSPAR and the EcoQO focuses on the category of 'total plastic' and pooled data for 5-year periods over larger areas, and a simple decision rule for each stomach if the plastics in it weigh more than 0.1 gram or less, including zero.
+With RWS it has been agreed that the new terminology is now consistently used within this and the upcoming reports.
+Thus, the information requested for OSPAR and the Fulmar-TV focuses on the category of 'total plastic' and pooled data for 5-year periods over larger areas, and a simple decision rule for each stomach if the plastics in it weigh more than 0.1 gram or less, including zero.

-EcoQ compliance or performance is defined as the percentage of birds in a sample that has 0.1 g or more plastic mass in the stomach (EcoQ%).
-The OSPAR target is thus to reduce the EcoQ% to under 10%.
-The EcoQO format is a highly simplified form of data-presentation but through that simplicity escapes the problems faced by more sophisticated procedures as a consequence of excessive outliers or a large proportion of zero values in a dataset.
-In the background however, details of various subcategories of litter continue to play an important role for correct interpretation of the EcoQO metric.
+Fulmar TV compliance or performance is defined as the percentage of birds in a sample that has 0.1 g or more plastic mass in the stomach (FTV%).
+The OSPAR (and later EU MSFD) target is thus to reduce the FTV% to under 10%.
+The former EcoQO and now FTV format are a highly simplified form of data-presentation but through that simplicity escapes the problems faced by more sophisticated procedures as a consequence of excessive outliers or a large proportion of zero values in a dataset.
+In the background however, details of various subcategories of litter continue to play an important role for correct interpretation of the FTV metric.